 A SMART goal needs be time-bound meaning that we have a specific time frame in which we set out to achieve our goal.
 In the goal above we have factored in a time-related element, "within six months".

 It will be simple enough to create a Microsoft Excel® workbook that can track and chart over time Inventory Dollars on-hand against the baseline average.
 In the same workbook, we can create a sheet—and a chart—that tracks week-by-week Customer Service Levels.
 This would be compared to a forecast improvement that begins at 84 percent 60 days after the commencement of the DDMRP implementation, and follows a straight-line trend up to 98 percent over six months.

 That takes care of the 'T' in S.M.A.R.T.

-Now, let’s talk about Attainable and Realistic
+Now, let's talk about the trickier parts:

 Unless a cross-functional team has clearly identified the bottlenecks in the current modes of operation that have, heretofore, kept the firm and the supply chain from achieving a consistent 98 percent customer service level, then the "goal" is little more than wishful thinking.

 I say this because, if such an improvement could be achieved without a clear comprehension of what is presently keeping it from being achieved, then it would already be done.

 In a great many cases, the attainable and realistic analysis never gets much beyond the kind of language contained in that paragraph.
 The fact that someone—or some group of folks—have convinced themselves that their actions will improve customer service levels from their current level of 84 percent to 98 percent over six months does not, in itself, make the goal either attainable or reasonable.